-The LLB Group actively positions itself in what is a competitive market for the best talent.
-We continually implement new measures so as to be able to offer employees a modern and attractive work environment.
-We focus here in particular on digitalisation, health promotion in the workplace, improvement in job quality and flexibility of working hours and location.
+We want to position ourselves actively in the competition for the best talent.
+We therefore continually implement measures to improve the work environment of our employees.
+Here we focus in particular on health promotion in the workplace, improvement in job quality and flexibility of working hours and location.

 Flexible work environment